Oliver Laxton

-Oliver Benjamin Laxton (奧利華; born 29 June 1999) is a former Hong Kong professional footballer of English descent who played as a defensive midfielder.
+Oliver Benjamin Laxton (奧利華; born 29 June 1999) is a Hong Kong former professional footballer who played as a defensive midfielder.

 International career

 Having lived in Hong Kong for many years, Laxton had acquired a HKSAR passport in 2020 that made him become eligible to represent the national team.
 He was selected for Hong Kong U-23 for the 2022 AFC U-23 Asian Cup qualification qualifiers where he made his debut against Cambodia U-23.